 2-Removing Spray Paint from Metal Using Paint Remover

-Just apply the paint stripper to the area where you want to remove the paint and let it penetrate the spray paint for half an hour.
-Then, scrape off the spray paint with a metal spatula.
-Repeat the process for stubborn stains.
+Apply the paint remover to the area where you want to remove the paint and let it sit for about thirty minutes so it can penetrate the spray paint.
+Then, scrape off the softened paint with a metal putty knife.
+For stubborn spots, simply repeat the process.

-Lacquer Thinner “Cellulosic Thinner” is one of the most suitable thinners for paint removal.
-The way it works is similar to paint remover.
-However, the effect is slightly less.
-It may require some effort.
-Nevertheless, it is effective enough to remove spray paint from small surfaces.
-You can use Lacquer Thinner to remove spray paint from small and medium-sized metals.
+Lacquer thinner (also called cellulose thinner) is one of the most suitable thinners for removing paint.
+It works similarly to a paint remover, but its effect is a bit weaker, so it may require some extra effort.
+Still, it’s effective enough for removing spray paint from small surfaces.
+You can use lacquer thinner to remove spray paint from small and medium-sized metal surfaces.

 Warnings And Precautions